 and navigating sustainable career opportunities.
 Welcome to

-This innovative new program empowers performing artists out in the world– musicians, composers, actors, directors, and playwrights–to advance their established performance practices, while acquiring the competencies needed to excel as independent artists, reinvent existing cultural organizations, and launch their own arts-related enterprises.
+This innovative new program empowers performing artists out in the world — musicians, composers, actors, directors, and playwrights — to advance their performance practices while acquiring the competencies needed to excel as independent artists, reinvent existing cultural organizations, and launch their own arts-related enterprises.

 True to The New School’s dedication to collaborative excellence, students from the College of Performing Arts combined their array of talents to put on Mannes School of Music's first musical production, Happy End.
-The play, written by poet Bertolt Brecht, with music by Kurt Weill, is itself a collision of disciplines that centers on the political conflict between a group of speakeasy gangsters and the Salvation Army in Chicago in 1919—the founding year of The New School.
+The play, written by Bertolt Brecht, with music by Kurt Weill, brings together disciplines to illuminate the political conflict between a group of speakeasy gangsters and the Salvation Army in Chicago in 1919 — the founding year of The New School.

 We offer a variety of courses specifically designed to allow all our performing artists to explore and unleash their creativity together.

-Improvisation is an integral part of the creative process across artistic disciplines and this first experimental collaborative laboratory course between Jazz, Drama, and Mannes explores the outer reaches of how student performers from these different disciplines can interact together using the common language of improvisation.
+Improvisation is an integral part of the creative process across artistic disciplines and this first experimental collaborative laboratory course offered by Jazz, Drama, and Mannes enables student performers from these different disciplines to interact using the common language of improvisation.
 Learn more about this course and others.